Maasik/EasyEvents/README.md

 # EasyEvents Map Manager
 **Currently in Development**

-EasyEvents is an interactive web mapping manager built with PHP, MySQL, and GoogleMap's Javascript API.
+EasyEvents is an interactive map manager built with PHP, MySQL, and GoogleMap's Javascript API.
+EasyEvents provides an easy to use control panel to manage local events and activities, and it also provides a user-friendly, front-end for users to find your events.

 ### Todos